Insights

 Managing Risk in Consumer Energy: A Leadership Imperative

 Consumer-facing energy companies operate in one of the most demanding risk landscapes anywhere.
-Unlike upstream producers focused mainly on exploration and extraction, utilities, retailers, and providers serving households and businesses sit right at the crossroads of...
+Unlike upstream players focused on exploration and extraction, utilities and service providers sit at the crossroads of critical infrastructure, market volatility,...

 Adaptive Culture: The Hidden Infrastructure of Transformation